Mission

 Both the right and the left tend to dismiss moderates as namby-pamby weaklings who can’t summon the courage to take a stand.
 We moderates must discard this tired stereotype once and for all: we know it takes reason, intellect and more than a little courage to formulate nonpartisan ideas that invariably draw fire from two camps.

-We also know that most Americans consider themselves moderates.
-Our challenge is to generate a passion for moderate ideas — and to prove to the ideologues that moderate ideas aren’t simply a matter of taking the average between ”progressive” and conservative opinions.
+We also know that roughly 40 percent of Americans consider themselves moderates.
+Our challenge is to generate a passion for moderate ideas — and to prove to the ideologues that moderate ideas aren’t simply a matter of taking the average between “progressive” and conservative opinions.

 The right and left thrive on their knack for distorting the truth to serve their partisan agendas.
 Unfortunately, this manipulative strategy works for them: they draw countless disciples to their ranks.
 But we moderates can do better… let me rephrase that: we need to do better.
 Desperately.
 Now.